Canine Concerns Dog Training - Class Rules

 Who should train?

-Everyone in the family can attend the classes and learn how to train your dog.
+Everyone in the family can attend the general training classes such as Puppy Life Skills & Skill Builder classes to learn how to train your dog.
 This will mean that everyone is consistent with the training methods and rewards.
-However, only one person should handle the dog during the class - too many handlers at one time will only confuse the dog.
+However, only one person should work with the dog at any one time - too many people to focus on at any one time can cause confusion for out dogs.

 Clothing

 Comfortable clothing is best whilst training.
-Soft shoes or trainers are preferable – not high heels or sandals.
-Ladies may be more comfortable wearing trousers as some exercises may require you to get down on the floor with your dog.
-Some training may be held outside (regardless of weather) so please bring suitable outdoor clothing and a towel to dry your dog if necessary.
+Take into account the type of course you are attending & the environment & ground cover.
+Some training is held outside (regardless of the weather) so please bring suitable outdoor clothing and a towel to dry your dog if necessary.

 Equipment